Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

 Step 7.
 Use a handheld sander to scrape any stubborn paint from the wood.
-You could also use a scrubber or wire brush with soapy water to the same effect.
+You could also use a scrubber or wire brush with soapy water for the same effect.

 Step 8.
 Wipe down the wood using a damp cloth to show any remaining areas with chalk paint after each scrub.
 Repeat this until you are happy with the results.

 Step 9.
-Use another finger grit sandpaper to sand down the whole piece of wood after it has dried.
+Use another finger-grit sandpaper for sanding down the whole piece of wood after it has dried.

 During this time, you will work to get a smoother and more even wood surface.